justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 html`<button click=${event(handleClick)}></button>`
 ```

-This isn't a very feasible or great idea, for several reasons:
+This isn't a very feasible or great idea for several reasons:

 1. Elements cannot have duplicate attribute names, so it wouldn't be possible to
    set an attribute and add an event handler on the same element if the
    attribute and event shared the same name.
 Maybe the parser could be modified
-   so allow this, since the DOM wouldn't be constructed with the attribute
+   to allow this, since the DOM wouldn't be constructed with the attribute
-   present, but that might be a large than necessary change to the parser.
+   present, but that might be a larger than necessary change to the parser.
 2. It's more verbose.
-Conciseness balanced with clarity are extremely important
+Conciseness balanced with clarity is extremely important
    for templates, and a directive approach is more characters and harder to
    read.